prsai/ibotg/README.md

-A control user (configured as root user in tribute to bitlbee) will send the non-message output from telegram-cli to master user and will forward commands to telegram-cli, I suggest you keep the root user in a separated window in your IRC client.
+A control user (configured as root user in tribute to bitlbee) will send the non-message output from telegram-cli to master user and will forward commands to telegram-cli, I suggest you keep the root user in a separated window query in your IRC client.

 Commands
 --------